 Keeping an Eye on Fun

 This last minute Halloween treat post was inspired by a challenge from our Instagram furfriends @PawsomeBites.
 Their challenge was to create a healthy spooky eyeball dog treat for Halloween.
-How could I resist?
+How could I possibly resist?
 I’ve shared our eyeballs via our Instagram and stories, and here are the details for those of you who’d prefer a full step-by-step how to post with additional instructions and photos.

 Making Layered Gelatin Gummies

 Depending on your flavours, volumes, and ingredients, the gelatin base can be made in one batch and split, or prepared in separated batches.
 If splitting, the base will need to be kept warm enough not to gel before layering.
-All three of my layers here are the same chicken stock gelatin base, tinted and flavoured with different add-ins to create the layered gelatin gummy eyeballs.
+All three of my layers here are made from the same chicken stock gelatin base, tinted and flavoured with different add-ins to create the layered gelatin gummy eyeballs.

 Picking a Mould for Gelatin Gummy Eyeballs